Large deviations for out of equilibrium correlations in the symmetric simple exclusion process: Notations and results

 \subsubsection{The relative entropy method}

 The relative entropy approach used to obtain large deviations can be applied to many other settings, still in dimension one.
 Let us list a few.\\

 A first direction is the study of more general diffusive gradient systems with the following restrictions.
 For systems more complicated than the SSEP, the behaviour of correlations at the boundary may be problematic, and it is unclear whether one could still get a relative entropy estimate.
 However, results of the present paper should carry over to any diffusive gradient system on the torus (see the discussion in Section 8.1. in~\cite{Jara2018}).
-Additional work would be needed, in particular some large deviation estimates for the density to ensure that higher order correlations on the diagonal cannot be very large.
-The relative entropy bound would then only be of size $o_N(1)$, instead of $O(N^{-1/2})$ as in Theorem~\ref{theo_entropic_problem}. \\ In a forthcoming paper~\cite{Current2022}, we use the present refinement of the relative entropy method to study fluctuations in the SSEP on the one-dimensional discrete torus, constrained to produce a macroscopic current on the time interval $[0,T]$.
+Additional work would be needed, in particular some large deviation estimates for the density to ensure that higher order correlations on the diagonal (typically of the form $\sum_{i}\bar\eta_i\bar\eta_{i+1}\bar\eta_{i+2}$) cannot be very large.
+The relative entropy bound would then only be of size $o_N(1)$, instead of $O(N^{-1/2})$ as in Theorem~\ref{theo_entropic_problem}. \\ In the paper~\cite{dagallierFluctuationsCorrelationsWeakly2023a}, the present refinement of the relative entropy method is used to study fluctuations in the WASEP on the one-dimensional discrete torus, constrained to produce a macroscopic current on the time interval $[0,T]$.
 The presence of this current is known to create a rich correlation structure.
 An expression of these correlations in the long time limit has been conjectured in~\cite{Bodineau2008}.
-In~\cite{Current2022}, this conjecture is proved and the fluctuations of this process are described.
+In~\cite{dagallierFluctuationsCorrelationsWeakly2023a}, this conjecture is proved and the fluctuations of this process are described.
 In a related manner, Derrida and Sadhu~\cite{Derrida2019} study the density large deviations for a non equilibrium SSEP conditioned to have an atypical macroscopic current.\\

 Another direction of inquiry concerns the extension of the relative entropy results to higher dimensions.
 This seems to be a complicated problem.
 One major hurdle is the fact that, in higher dimensions, correlations are not smooth on the diagonal (see e.g.~\cite{Spohn1983}), while the relative entropy method requires smoothness.